 - Acting for and against defendant accountants and auditors.
-In this context, George has accrued particular experience of tax related claims – for example he recently defended a claim by a FTSE 100 company against one of the major UK accountancy firms in respect of advice about the Capital Allowances Act 2001 and he is currently acting in major film finance litigation again involving well known firms of solicitors and accountants.
+In this context, George has accrued particular experience of tax related claims – for example he recently defended a claim by a FTSE 100 company against one of the major UK accountancy firms in respect of advice about the Capital Allowances Act 2001 and he is currently acting in major film finance litigation again involving well known firms of solicitors, accountants and tax advisers.

 - Defending a top ten firm of solicitors in a claim relating to advice about a high value private equity deal with issues relating to unfair prejudice under section 994 of the Companies Act 2006 and corporate insolvency.